diem/reference-wallet/backend/README.md

 After deploying, you should be able to see the live address by running `kubectl get ingress`.

-If you want to go the extra mile, you can also use helm to install the Libra Reference Wallet onto an existing kubernetes cluster, for example using [eksctl](https://eksctl.io/).
+If you want to go the extra mile, you can also use helm to install the Diem Reference Wallet onto an existing kubernetes cluster, for example using [eksctl](https://eksctl.io/).
 You can then install LRW onto the cluster as we did with minikube.
 You may need to specify an ingress class in the helm values under ingress >> annotations in the provided helm values file, depending on where you deploy.

 ### Manually